2024 United States presidential election in Michigan: Analysis

-Trump became the first Republican candidate to win Muskegon County and the Lower Peninsula since George H.W.
-Bush in 1988.
+Trump became the first Republican candidate to win Muskegon County and the Lower Peninsula since George H. W. Bush in 1988.
 He also became the first Republican candidate to win Michigan or the White House without carrying Leelanau County.

 Though Harris carried Wayne County, her share of the vote was significantly poorer than Biden's had been in 2020, as it swung toward Trump by 9.2%.
 She similarly ceded ground across the state as a whole, earning a smaller percentage of the vote than Biden did in 2020 in all but seven counties, mostly concentrated in the northwestern areas of the Lower Peninsula.
 In addition to Wayne County, Trump also achieved significant swings in his favor in Cass, Genesee, and Lake counties, all of which have somewhat notable Black populations, as well as in Isabella and Macomb counties.
 Despite Trump winning the state, Democrat Elissa Slotkin narrowly won the 2024 United States Senate election in Michigan by 0.33%, in part due to some Trump voters not voting down-ballot.
 (Slotkin received about 25,000 fewer votes than Harris, while Republican Mike Rogers received about 120,000 fewer votes than Trump.)

 Trump's best result came from rural inland Missaukee County, a county with large Dutch ancestry, while Harris recorded her strongest performance in Washtenaw County, home to the University of Michigan.
 Green Party candidate Stein did the best in Wayne County with 2.4% of the vote, likely owing to communities such as Dearborn and Hamtramck.
 This is the first time since 2008 that the Upper and Lower Peninsula voted the same way, the first time since 1988 that the latter voted Republican, and the first time since 1984 that both of them voted Republican.

+Exit poll data

+CNN conducted an exit poll in Michigan for both the presidential race and concurrent U.S. Senate race.
+They surveyed 2,855 voters across the state.